 Some of these disasters may not even be those that typically come to mind when water is the topic at hand.
 Forest degradation, for example, is a leading enabler of erosion.
 When a flood occurs in that same area, the land is free and clear for water to gather up contaminants and sediment and flow straight to our rivers and additional water supplies.
 All those contaminants and little yummy extras – errr not so yummy – eventually end up in the drinking water.

 Not to mention, coconut-shell carbon filtration media, a manufacturing facility that runs off 100% renewable energy, and more.
 Start reducing your carbon footprint with us.
 Learn how you can make a difference.
-You can make a difference.